AI + Health Tech

 Misunderstanding the risk requirements

 Shared savings arrangements that do not involve downside risk do not suffice as Enterprise Risk.
-Both the VBE and each Participant must assume downside risk.
-Additionally, simply sharing downside risk between participants will not suffice – the VBE must assume risk Enterprise Risk directly from a payor.
+Both the VBE and each participant must assume the requisite downside risk.
+Additionally, simply sharing downside risk between participants without Enterprise Risk will not suffice – the VBE must assume Enterprise Risk directly from a payor.

 3. Full Financial Risk (FFR) Arrangements

-This is the most permissive—but also most demanding—VBE safe harbor.
+This is the most permissive—and most demanding—VBE safe harbor.
 It applies only when a VBE assumes full financial risk for the cost of all covered services furnished to members of a patient population.

 When to Use It

-- Tools that help full-risk entities manage global costs across their entire population (e.g., a care navigation tool that helps a primary care group assume the total cost of care under a Medicare Advantage contract surface low-cost/high-quality specialists)
+• Tools that help full-risk entities manage global costs across their entire population (e.g., a care navigation tool that helps a primary care group assuming the total cost of care under a Medicare Advantage contract surface low-cost/high-quality specialists)

 What is "full financial risk"?